antfriend/antfriend.github.io/journals.md

 [Image source](journals/waves/waves_113.png)

 ### Text
-He
-eoretical oo Ty. q a
-Fats
-ae
+Theoretical Factual
+accounting for semantic facts

+A -because→ B
+FuncY()
+FuncX()
+a signature phrase
-and fine
+binding space(Y) and time(X)
-cine
+(wave function)
-thw a of
+in a carrier wave of
-META 0
+meta information
+predictive analytics

+seeking signal harmony or resonance or resolution

-0-0 The true story of
+The true story of
-What events:
+what events happened,
-Our treatmend of others
+our treatment of others
-oe
-of ony. experience
-wt
+over time, carries the
+meaning of our experience.
+And is our predictor of
+future performance.

 ---